Taking Students Out of School

 Stretford High School has an excellent history of establishing and maintaining outstanding attendance.

 We strongly encourage parents / carers to take holidays with their children during the school holidays, rather than during term time.
 Leave of absence for any reason should only be requested in the most exceptional circumstances.
 Medical appointments and dental checks should be organised whenever possible for after school / school holidays.
-Remember that lateness to school also constitutes absence if a student arrives after the register has closed (currently 9.15am but will change to 9.00am on Sept 1st 2017).
+Remember that lateness to school also constitutes absence if a student arrives after the register has closed at 9.00am.

 What does the law say?